This article has been updated to reflect the RStudio terminal feature as of version 1.3.1056-1.

 - Connect with WebSockets: terminals will try to use WebSockets to talk to the shell process

-- Close Terminal when shell exits: should a terminal session's buffer be automatically closed when the shell exits?
+- When shell exits: Automatically closed Terminal pane when the shell exits?

 - Visual appearance of the terminal emulator